 If your emails clearly specify and that too in very detail what you are offering and what this email entails for them, they feel more confident about moving forward.

-But at the risk of being vague or just too ‘smart’ about bringing people in, without setting the right expectations only going to backfire.
+But at the risk of being vague or just too ‘smart’ about bringing people in without setting the right expectations only goes to backfire.

 Follow-up emails are all about timing.
 Just merely for the timing, your email can be a game-changer or just an annoying marketing gimmick for the customers.

-Most of the consumers anyway see these emails as not very important, and they are too busy to open, read or respond to it.
+Most consumers anyway see these emails as not very important, and they are too busy to open, read or respond to them.

 But if you send the follow-up email at the right time, it works like a charm!

-If you send a follow-up email asking for a review for the product before the product is even delivered to them, then they are just going to ignore it.
+If you send a follow-up email asking for a review of the product before the product is even delivered to them, then they are just going to ignore it.

 In fact, it is better to send follow-up emails asking for a review after a few days of them using the product.